keptn-hotday-2021/keptn-hotday-2021/2-configure-monitoring.md

 ## Configure Dynatrace for our project

 1. First, we are going to install the Dynatrace integration for Keptn.
-This is done with applying the Dynatarce service manifest to our Keptn installation in the MicroK8s cluster.
+This is done with applying the Dynatrace service manifest to our Keptn installation in the MicroK8s cluster.
     ```
     kubectl apply -f https://raw.githubusercontent.com/keptn-contrib/dynatrace-service/0.10.1/deploy/service.yaml -n keptn
     ```